markabrahams/node-net-snmp/README.md

 created.

-The default handling of instance creation can be overridden by providing a handler to the method `setScalarReadCreateHandler`.
-This method takes one parameter, the handler to be used for generating the value of a scalar instance to be automatically created.
+The default handling of instance creation can be overridden by providing a handler in a provider, called, `createHandler`.
 The handler is passed a single argument, the provider for the scalar.
-The method must return either the value to be assigned to the newly-created instance;
-or `undefined` to indicate that the instance should not be created.
+The method must return either the value to be assigned to the newly-created instance; or `undefined` to indicate that the instance should not be created.

 An example handler method, accomplishing the default behavior, looks like this: